Top 10: Australian mining companies

 Market cap: $115.74bn

-Coming in at number 2 is the leading mining company Rio Tinto.
-With over 52,000 employees, in 35 countries, the company has been operating for over 150 years.
+Rio Tinto has over 52,000 employees across 35 countries, and has been operating for over 150 years.

 The mining giant has operations in around 35 countries, producing copper, aluminium, diamonds, gold, industrial minerals and iron ore.
 The majority of Rio Tinto's assets are located in North America and Australia, and they also have operations in Europe, Asia, Africa, Central and South America, and Asia.